wilsonliaows/docs/recipes/error-notifications.md

 ---

 # Error notification emails
 Jobs may encounter errors when trying to fetch trigger events, or when trying to carry out an action.
-This article briefly explains trigger errors and actions errors, and covers Workato's error notification policy and how it handles recipes which runs into consecutive errors.
+This article briefly explains trigger errors and actions errors, and covers Workato's error notification policy and how it handles recipes that run into consecutive errors.

 ## Trigger errors
 Trigger errors occur when the recipe tries to retrieve trigger events by polling the trigger app.
 The recipe might fail to retrieve trigger events in the following cases: